While many things are returning to a more normal state, COVID-19 remains a global pandemic.

 You may be able to find the vaccine through your primary care physician or other healthcare providers.
 You can call your providers to see if they have any available.

 University Health offers the Pfizer and Moderna vaccines at several pharmacy locations.
-An appointment or registration isn’t needed.
-Locations include:
+An appointment or registration isn’t needed for people 5 years and older.
+However, appointments are needed for those 6 months to under 5 years of age.

 - Medical Center Pavilion: 8 a.m.-5 p.m.
 Mondays through Fridays